How to Make a Budget in 7 Simple Steps

 6. Track your Progress

-This step is that makes or breaks your budget.
+This step makes or breaks your budget.

 Remember, the purpose of a budget?